JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/threading_model.md

 </tabs>

-In all other cases, it is required to wrap read operation in a read action with one of the [API](#read-actions-api) methods.
+In all other cases, it is required to wrap a read operation in a read action with one of the [API](#read-actions-api) methods.

 ##### Objects Validity